 Even Weight Attribution

-Even Weight Attribution is one of the most popular attribution models.
+Even Weight Attribution is one of the most popular attribution models for advertising attribution.
 It's simple to calculate and easy to understand, which makes it useful for measuring the effectiveness of both advertising and marketing efforts.

 In this model, all touch points are given equal weight in the calculation.
-For example, if you convert on a website after being exposed to a keyword ad while searching in Google and then being shown an email ad later that day on Gmail, the two touch points will be given the same amount of weight by Even Weight Attribution: 50%.
+For example, if you convert on a website after being exposed to a keyword ad while searching in Google and then interacting with email marketing later that day on Gmail, the two touch points will be given the same amount of weight by Even Weight Attribution: 50%.

 The benefit: Even weight attribution looks at the entire prospect lifecycle, assigning weight to every touchpoint.
 This ensures that all channels are receiving value for a conversion.